-Approval of the year three grant award from the U.S. Department of Health and Human Services Substance Abuse and Mental Health Services Administration for Assisted Outpatient Treatment (AOT) services for individuals with serious mental illness.
-Approval of the delegation to the County Administrator to execute all subrecipient agreements and contracts.
+Approval by the County Administrator of the year four technical assistance grant award from the U.S. Department of Health and Human Services Substance Abuse and Mental Health Services Administration for Assisted Outpatient Treatment (AOT) services for individuals with serious mental illness.

-- The funding will support year three of the AOT grant program. - AOT provides court ordered involuntary, outpatient treatment services to individuals meeting statutory criteria.
-Through June 1, 2020, the program has served 62 clients. - The grant provides a base award of \$997,160.00 per year; Years 1 and 2 awards totaled \$1,022,160.00 (\$997,160.00 base award + \$25,000.00 technical assistance supplement) for a four-year total award of \$4,038,640.00. - There is no match or cost sharing requirements.
+- The funding will support year four technical assistance for the AOT grant program. - AOT provides court ordered involuntary, outpatient treatment services to individuals meeting statutory criteria.
+Through July 31, 2021, the program has served 107 clients. - The grant provides \$25,000.00 for technical assistance apart from the base award of \$997,160.00 per year; Yearly awards totaled \$1,022,160.00 (\$997,160.00 base award + \$25,000.00 technical assistance supplement) for a four-year total award of \$4,088,640.00. - There is no match or cost sharing requirements.